How to Build a Budget Racecar

 The Clean Up

-- I changed the oil and oil filter.
+- Changed the oil and filter.

 FYI: If you buy something through an Amazon link, I may earn a commission.